Dodobrat/lab_experiment/README.md

 #### 4. Start Project

-In terminal run command `npm start`
+In terminal run command `npm start`, which will also generate icons (you have to accept)

 #### 5. Enjoy 🙂